Henderson School Safety Plan Expected Friday After Brutal Attack On Principal Patricia Lampron

 Another staff member who intervened was also hurt.
 Lampron, who is 61 years old, is out of the hospital and resting at home.

 School safety officers detained the girl, who has not been identified because of her age.
 She was arraigned Thursday in juvenile court on assault and battery charges.
 The teen was ordered to stay away from the principal and the school.
-If she makes bail, she she must wear a GPS bracelet and stay home.
+If she makes bail, she must wear a GPS bracelet and stay home.

+Lampron’s family told WBZ-TV that she will need time and a lot of support on her road to recovery.
+They are also looking for a full investigation into the assault.